5 Ways To Calculate Fuel Consumption (incl. calculator)

 If your vehicle is a working machine, then you definitely need to calculate the stationary consumption separately.

-Here it makes sense to know and optimize this consumption.
+It definitely makes sense to know and optimize this consumption.

 How to determine the stand consumption.